 The Group incorporates forward-looking information into both its assessment of whether the credit risk of an instrument has increased significantly since its initial recognition and its measurement of ECL.
-Based on advice from the Chief Economist and consideration of a variety of external actual and forecast information, the Group formulates a fundamental view of the future direction of relevant economic variables as well as a reasonable range of possible scenarios.
+The Group takes into consideration the economic forecasts published by the IMF and the Group formulates a fundamental view of the future direction of relevant economic variables as well as a reasonable range of possible scenarios and its weights.

-The Group has identified economic factors such as the International Monetary Fund (IMF) and Central Bank forecasts for fiscal balances and GDP growth in key markets of the Kingdom of Saudi Arabia, United Arab Emirates and United States of America as well as the views of the Chief Economist.
-Given the nature of the Group's exposures and availability of historical statistically reliable information, the Group derives the point-intime (PIT) probability of default (PD) using the through-the-cycle (TTC) PD data for each rating category.
-The Group uses the Vasicek model to link the TTC PDs with forward looking economic factors to drive PIT PD estimates for each rating category.
-The Vasicek model takes into consideration forward looking economic forecasts under three scenarios (base case, negative case, and positive case), historical economic data, the asset correlation of each rating category (as per the Basel IRB economic capital formula), and TTC PDs for deriving PIT PDs.
-The relationship between the economic factors and default and loss rates have been developed using internal historical data and relevant external market data.
+Given the nature of the Group's exposures and availability of historical information, the Group derives the point-in-time (PIT) probability of default (PD) using the through-the-cycle (TTC) PD data for each rating category.
+The Group uses the Regression based model for the Wholesale Corprate Loans portfolio and Vasicek models for the Investments securities and placements portfolio to link the TTC PDs with forward looking economic factors to derive PIT PD estimates for each rating category.
+The Regression as well as the Vasicek models takes into consideration forward looking economic forecasts under three scenarios (base case, negative case, and positive case), historical economic data and TTC PDs for deriving PIT PDs.
+The relationship between the economic factors and default and loss rates have been developed using historical default data and relevant macroeconomic data.